tomocafe/bash-boost/src/MANUAL.md

 the current working directory is populated, and with each further TAB, a directory is removed, moving you up the directory stack.
 Once you see the upward directory you want to go to, hit ENTER

+## `bb_forkterm [ARGS ...]`

+Spawn a new terminal instance inheriting from this shell's environment

+**Arguments:**

+- `ARGS`: arguments to be appended to the terminal launch command

+**Notes:**

+Uses the BB_TERMINAL or TERMINAL environment variable as the command to launch the new terminal instance.
+Sets the BB_FORKDIR variable for the spawned shell to read.
+In your shell init file, you can detect when this variable is set and change to this directory, if desired.

 # Package interactive/prompt